superfeedr/indexeddb-backbonejs-adapter/README.markdown

 This is an [IndexedDB](http://www.w3.org/TR/IndexedDB/) adapter for [Backbone.js](http://documentcloud.github.com/backbone/).

-My local branch have the following fixes:

-* User configurable logging.
-This module outputs quite a lot of debugging information, which can now be turned off by activating the "nolog" flag in your databaseconfiguration (set it to true to disable logging).

-* Replaced READ_WRITE and READ_ONLY integer constants with "readwrite" and "readonly" string to get rid of warnings in Chrome.

 # Warnings

 *It lacks a lot of documentation, so it's good idea to look at the tests if you're interested in using it.*